nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Use case 04: View all tasks

 Precondition: Dash is launched and user is on tasks tab

 <u>MSS:</u>

 1. User requests to show all tasks
-2. Dash shows the list of tasks
+2. Dash shows a list of all tasks

 Use case ends.

 #### Use case 05: Add a contact

 Preconditions: Dash is launched and user is on contacts tab

 <u>MSS:</u>

-1. User requests to add a contact, specifying contact info
+1. User requests to add a contact, specifying contact information
-2. Dash adds contact to the list
+2. Dash adds contact to the list and shows the updated contact list

 Use case ends.